tfeb/tfeb-lisp-hax/README.md

 You can define methods on `slog-to` to handle other destination classes, or indeed log entry classes.
 Caveats:

 - `slog-to` has an argument precedence order of `(datum destination)`, which is the inverse of the default;
-- methods on `slog-to` should not be defined only for classes you define, and not for any standard CL classes or any classes defined by `slog` itself.
+- methods on `slog-to` should be defined only for classes you define, and not for any standard CL classes or any classes defined by `slog` itself.

 **`*fallback-log-destination-handler*`** is the fallback log destination handler.
 If bound to a function, then `slog-to` will, by default, call this function with three arguments: the destination, the log entry, and a list of other arguments passed to `slog-to`.
 The function is assumed to handle the entry and its return value or values are returned by `slog-to`.
 The default value of this variable is `nil` which will cause `slog-to`to signal an error.